maRT1gaS/cloudflare-docs/content/firewall/cf-firewall-rules/rules-lists.md

 </table></TableWrap>

 <Aside header="Important">
-  Access to the Open Proxy List in the rule builder and <code>cf.open_proxies</code> requires a Cloudflare Enterprise plan.
+  Access to the Open Proxy List in the rule builder and{' '}
+  <code>cf.open_proxies</code> requires a Cloudflare Enterprise plan.
 </Aside>

 ## Managing lists